code-souvenirs/needy-ghost-theme/README.md

 ###Works on:

- *	Developed and testing with Ghost Version - 0.4.2
+ *	Developed and tested with Ghost Version - 0.4.2.
+ 	Having issues with older or other version of ghost? feel free to connect, I would be glad to help.

 ---